Noah's Arc (TV series): Reunion

 On July 5, 2020, nearly fourteen years after the show ended, the cast reunited for Noah's Arc: The 'Rona Chronicles, an hour-long special aired on YouTube and Facebook.
 Produced during and based around the COVID-19 pandemic, The 'Rona Chronicles was produced as a virtual reunion, with the actors (and therefore their characters) interacting virtually via Skype.
 The reunion, which benefited charity, was followed by a live Q&A moderated by Queer Eye's Karamo Brown.

 Legacy

 Noah's Arc was the first scripted television series to center a group of black gay men.

 Episodes

 Season one consists of nine episodes, while season two has eight episodes.
 The unaired pilot is available on the season one DVD box set.
+The series was subsequently continued in multiple feature specials.